spring-projects/spring-data-examples/redis/cluster/readme.md

 ## Support for Cluster ##

-Cluster Support uses the same building blocks as the non clustered counterpart.
-We use `application.properties` to point to an initial set of known cluster nodes which will be picked up by the auto configuration.
+Cluster Support uses the same building blocks as the non-clustered counterpart.
+We use `application.properties` to point to an initial set of known cluster nodes which will be picked up by the auto-configuration.

 ```properties
 spring.redis.cluster.nodes[0]=127.0.0.1:30001